eurethia/SoShield/README.md

 - [Instructions](#Instructions)

 ### Introduction
 Soshield aims to literally create a shield for people with social anxiety.
 If you have social anxiety, you really make a good choice buying our product.
 From today, you will be no longer harmed by any annoying human beings.
+The sensor can detect moving humans for you.

 ### Requirements